MasterprojectRK/Hi-cGAN/README.md

 * --valChromPaths, -vcp [required]
 Same as trainChromPaths, just for validation
 * --windowsize, -ws [required]
-Windowsize for submatrices in sliding window approach.
+Windowsize in bins for submatrices in sliding window approach.
 64, 128 and 256 are supported.
+If the matrix has a bin size of 5kbp, then a windowsize of 64  corresponds to an actual windowsize of 64*5kbp = 320kbp
 Default: 64.
 * --outfolder, -o [required]
 Folder where output will be stored.